The best way to prevent the flu is by getting vaccinated each year.

 Expert researchers recommend healthcare providers give age-appropriate flu vaccine to help protect the public from the flu.

-- Providers may offer flu mist to families, although effectiveness estimates are not available.
+- Providers may offer flu mist to families.
 Read more from the American Academy of Pediatrics and the Advisory Community on Immunization Practices.

 Public Health Impacts of Flu Vaccination